alicekore/Meet-and-Eat/README.md

 `docker-compose logs db`
 You will see then logs of the corresponding containers
 **Note:** Email password is not in the docker config, because of security reasons.
 So if you want to test docker application set environment to development in the Dockerfile.

+<a name="background-tasks"></a>
+### Background-tasks ###
+for simple automation we can use a backgroundscheduler. this will run tasks from 'tasks.py'. tasks have to be added to 'updater.py'. to run a task once app starts, run task in 'apps.py' ready() method.
+**Note:** To make sure django only runs in one instance:
+`python manage.py runserver --noreload`